The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 • Raise the bar for service: Start using the "24-hour call" for all orders over $300.

-• Refresh your catering menu: You should now have much more data on catering menu.
-So take a second look to Refine bundles, pricing, and packaging based on performance.
+• Refresh your catering menu: Refine bundles, pricing, and packaging based on performance.
 Identify which per-person price points convert best.

 • Begin VIP account management: Introduce VIP perks or tiered pricing for top corporate accounts.
-Reach out personally to thank them and ensure they know they're valued.
+Reach out personally to thank them.

-• Prepare your seasonal push: If you're entering Q4 during this phase, launch holiday-specific campaigns emphasizing end-of-year appreciation meals.
+• Prepare your seasonal push: If you're entering Q4, launch holiday-specific campaigns emphasizing end-of-year appreciation meals.

-• Keep tabs on performance: On a regular basis, review your direct catering revenue, Marketplace Conversion Rate, Catering Reorder Rate, and Average Order Value (AOV).
+• Keep tabs on performance: Review direct catering revenue, marketplace conversion rate, catering reorder rate, and average order value.
 Adjust tactics for the next quarter based on what's working.

 💡 Enga’s tip: Set specific goals for catering